 Heat the oil in a pan on a medium flame.
 Add the mustard seeds, green chiles, curry leaves and fry till the seeds stop spluttering.

 Add the ginger and stir.
 Add the tomatoes and cook till they are pulpy.

 Add the cabbage and then the turmeric, coriander, cumin, red chili powder and salt to taste.
 Mix well.
 Cover, simmer, and cook for 10 minutes.

-Garnish with freshly chopped coriander and serve with hot Chapatis (Indian flatbread) and a tangy pickle.
+Garnish with freshly chopped coriander and serve with hot chapatis (Indian flatbread) and a tangy pickle.

 - Prep the veggies and spices the night before to save time.

 - You can also premeasure the tumeric, coriander, cumin, and red chili powders and put them in a small airtight container together.